jotavejv/stylish-log/README.md

 # App debugger
 ### A `console.log` with *super powers*!

-Transform your `console.log` into a customizable logs in console debug.
+Transform your `console.log` into a customizable logs.
 This not override the default `console.log`, it just add a new way to debug with **css styles**.

 ## How to install